jedzqer/is_anime_or_real/README.md

 # is_anime_or_real
 Distinguish between anime images and real images.

+# You can download the model I've already trained on Hugging Face：https://huggingface.co/jedzqg/is_anime_or_real

 This is based on the ResNet18 model and is used to determine whether an image is anime or real-life photography.
 The accuracy has limitations.
 To use the model, you can refer to the following code: